TylerDStanford/MorseCodeRaspPI-Python/README.md

 # MorseCodeRaspPI-Python
-Turn both touch input from a sensor and keyboard input from a user and turn it into morse code via a buzzer on your Raspberry Pi.
+Turn both touch input from a sensor and keyboard input from a user into morse code via a buzzer on your Raspberry Pi.

 # Materials List:
 - Raspberry Pi